eliminmax/tiny-clear-elf/riscv64/README.md

   # first syscall: write(1, 0x10094, 6)
     # On 64-bit riscv systems, write is syscall 64.
     # to set a register to an immediate value, use addi to add that immediate to the register x0
-    # which is hard-wired to always contain a zero and save the result to the target regiser.
+    # which is hard-wired to always contain a zero and save the result to the target register.
     addi a7, x0, 0x40
     # STDOUT is file descriptor #1
     addi a0, x0, 0x1